-If you are applying for a driver's licence for the first time, or transferring an overseas or interstate licence, you must provide information about any medical conditions or medication you are taking on the Driver's licence application form (in the Medical Questions section).
+If you are applying for a driver's licence or transferring an overseas or interstate licence, you must provide information about any medical conditions or medication you are taking on the Driver's licence application form (in the Medical Questions section).

 At the time of submitting your application we will let you know if you need to undertake a medical examination.

 What happens when you do need to undertake a medical assessment?